What is deliverability and why is it important?

 How is deliverability determined?

 There are a lot of factors that influence inbox placement.
 In general, mailbox providers are trying to determine three things:

-- Is the message wanted by this particular Subscriber?
+Is the message wanted by this particular recipient?

 If the answer to all three questions is yes, the message belongs in the inbox.
 If any of the answers above are no, this message belongs in the spam folder.
 To make this decision, mailbox providers typically turn to the sender reputation they have calculated for you.